trpa-agency/ParcelUpdate/README.md

 * Updated the scripts metadata and structure

 ## Future Enhancements
+* Add Status field and make it 1 character long string always set to A
+* Remove Littoral field from schema.
+Littoral defintion is not being met by spatial means.
 * Improve script metadata, error handling, and logging
 * Create an automated way via email to notify staff of new and obsolete parcels
 * Add QA/QC script